PhysioLabXR/PhysioLabXRDocs/source/Recording.rst

 Record data
 ########
-After you added data source in the
+You can record the data sources that are added to the stream tab `Stream Page`_.
 In the recording options, you may change where to save the file, and what file format to save the data in.

 Working with recorded data